avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Jenkins Plugins Installation.md

 ***

-# Advantages of blue ocean of Jenkins
+# Advantages of the Blue Ocean of Jenkins

 Blue Ocean brings several advantages to Jenkins users, making pipeline development, visualization, and management more accessible and efficient.
 Some of the key advantages of Blue Ocean include: